devopsengineerDan/Daniel_project/Backup.md

 CREATE API
-views.py                                                 serializers.py                                models.py
+views.py                                                 (deserializers.py)                                  models.py
-1. gets data from model                                  1. gets data from model                       1. creates python object mapper used to store data similar to sql
+1. gets data from model                                  1. gets cache data from model                       1. creates python object mapper used to store data similar to sql
+2. (serializers.py)                                         to be executed in the application
-2. serializes data from serializers
+   serializes data to transmit it as cache
 3. return json